Front wheel suspension

 12 — brake disc

-Both suspension struts are bolted to the body and steering knuckles.
-The steering knuckles are guided by aluminum wishbones that are connected to the front suspension beam.
-The beam is bolted to the bottom of the vehicle through hydraulic supports.
+Both shock absorbers are connected to the body and steering knuckles with bolts.
+The steering knuckles are guided by aluminum transverse levers, which are connected to the front suspension beam.
+The beam is connected to the bottom of the car with bolts through hydraulic supports.

-The front suspension has an anti-roll bar, which prevents the body from tilting when cornering and increases the grip of the front wheels with the road.
+The front suspension has a stabilizer bar, which prevents the body from tilting when turning and improves the grip of the front wheels on the road.

-Welding and straightening work on the front suspension is not allowed.
+Welding and straightening work on the front suspension is not permitted.

-Given that the wishbones and supports are made entirely of aluminum:
+Considering that the transverse levers and supports are made entirely of aluminum:

-1. Do not allow the aluminum parts of the undercarriage to come into contact with the battery electrolyte.
+1. Do not allow aluminum chassis parts to come into contact with battery electrolyte.

 2. Use only stainless steel brushes for cleaning.
 Do not use carbon steel or brass brushes.

-3. When grinding/cutting round, cover the aluminum parts of the undercarriage, do not expose them to sparks.
+3. When grinding/cutting with a circle, cover the aluminum chassis parts and do not expose them to sparks.

-4. Do not expose to steel welding spatter, cover aluminum parts.
+4. Avoid exposure to steel welding spatter, cover aluminum parts.

-5. Do not expose aluminum parts to spot temperatures above +90°C. Coloring in the chambers is allowed.
+5. Do not expose aluminum parts to point temperatures above +90°C. Painting in chambers is permitted.